1889 Mar 12. Born Romsey, Hants

 1918 Nov 27.
 Appointed GSO2 in North Russia

 1919 Sep 7.
-An American history of their Russian Force says ""All patrols must be aggressive," directed a secret order of Col. Guard, the British officer commanding this "A" Force on the railroad, "and it must be impressed on all ranks that we are fighting an offensive war, and not a defensive one, although for the time being it is the duty of everybody to get the present area in a sound state of defense.
+An American history of their Russian Force says ""All patrols must be aggressive," directed a secret order of Col. Guard, the British officer commanding this "A" Force on the railroad, "and it must be impressed on all ranks that we are fighting an offensive war, and not a defensive one, although for the time being it is the duty of everybody to get the present area in a sound state of defence.
 All posts must be held to the last as we do not intend to give up any ground which we have made good."

 1919 Sep 11.
-The Americans write We had ridden out past the outguard on the armored train, left it and proceeded along the railway.
+The Americans write We had ridden out past the outguard on the armoured train, left it and proceeded along the railway.
 Remember that first Bolo shell?
 Well, yes.
 That thing far down the straight track three miles away Col. Guard, before going to the rear, derisively told Lieut.
-Danley could not be a Bolo armored train but was a sawmill smoke stack.
+Danley could not be a Bolo armoured train but was a sawmill smoke stack.
 Suddenly it flashed.
 Then came the distant boom.
 Came then the whining, twist-whistling shell that passed over us and showered shrapnel near the trenches where lay our reserves.
-He shortened his range but we hurried on and closed with his infantry with the decision in the American doughboy's favor in his first fight.
+He shortened his range but we hurried on and closed with his infantry with the decision in the American doughboy's favour in his first fight.
 He had learned that it takes many shrapnel shells and bullets to hit one man, that to be hit is not necessarily to be killed.

 1919 Jan 1.
 Gazetted CMG under the heading Archangel.
 Guard was recommended for the C.M.G., an old handwritten document citing the following deeds: ‘This officer has commanded Force ‘A’ on the Vologda railway since the advance from Isaka Gorka south began.
 His courage and energy has carried the small force over many a difficulty in the face of the enemy.
 His tact in organizing his Russian workmen, and with the many nationalities of which his force is composed, has carried him over the rest.
 The work and anxiety imposed upon him through the superior numbers of the enemy, the vulnerability of his lines of communication through a country which cannot be described as friendly, and numerous difficulties presented by the forest, bogs, rivers and lakes his force has had to traverse, was enormous.
 The strain on him has been enough to break-down many an ordinary man, but he has kept not only himself going, but also his influence has pervaded the whole force, which has had many examples of his courage to follow.’